denismaua/duckievillage/README.md

 ## Testing

-Cd to the folder where this file is locate and activate you environment (if not already acrivated):
+Cd to the folder where this file is located and activate you environment (if not already acrivated):

 ```bash
 cd ~/duckievillage